55 Rapid-Fire Icebreaker Activities For Any Group

 Baby Photos Icebreaker

-Are you bringing together a new team for the first team in the workplace?
-If you are, then any baby photo based icebreakers are a great way to bring them together.
 Ask every member of the team (yourself included) to bring in a baby photo of themselves.
-These are all then pinned to a noticeboard and everyone is asked to guess who each baby is.
-You can do this as a week long game or perhaps split people into teams and give them half an hour to work out the answers; it is entirely up to you.
+These are all pinned to a noticeboard, and everyone is asked to guess who each baby is.
+You can do this as a week-long game or perhaps split people into teams and give them half an hour to work out the answers; it is entirely up to you.

 Leave a Reply